π‘ About The Project¶

 General Machine Learning Assistant (GAMA)

-framework, introduces a brand-new search space
+introduces a brand-new search space

 leveraging both